 Grant Submission Training Coordinator

-Grant Writers may review the downloadable service menu and fill out the contact form available below to request services, or send a hard copy via campus mail.
-The Grant Coordinator will review your request form and contact you within one business day.
-Applicants are also encouraged to contact the Grant Coordinator directly to discuss options available to them.
+Grant Writers may review the downloadable service menu below to view available services.
+Applicants are encouraged to contact the Grant Coordinator directly to discuss options available to them.

 Downloadable Service Menus:

 The Grant Submission Training Coordinator began reaching out to the MSU community beginning January of last year in order to familiarize faculty and staff with the goals, initiatives, and resources of ADVANCE Project TRACS, and to assess faculty needs in one-on-one meetings.
 Departments may contact the Grant Submission Training Coordinator to learn about the ways ADVANCE can increase research capacity and opportunity for their faculty based on their needs and research interests.
 The Grant Submission Training Coordinator can work with faculty in groups or on an individual basis to provide targeted training opportunities, or to conduct custom workshops.
 Contact the Grant Submission Training Coordinator today to schedule your meeting!

 |Proposals Under Review:||40|

 Enhancing research capacity requires so much more than one or two people working on grant submissions.
 In order to develop a strong and sustainable research support infrastructure, the MSU community must work together to share ideas and leverage their talents.
 Aside from developing a Grant Facilitator Network and providing funding opportunities through ADVANCE: Project TRACS, a number of key goals have been identified in order to achieve the level of research support requisite for faculty and student success.
 These goals are to:

 (1).
 Leverage resources and energies of ADVANCE with other groups on campus that show strong interest in facilitating interdisciplinary exchange in order to create a highly collaborative and creative research environment at MSU.